 There are plenty of spices and herbs out there which have proven their effectiveness in lowering one’s blood sugar levels.
-Which makes them a great help for people who either have diabetes or are in risk of developing it.
+Which makes them a great help for people who either have diabetes or are at risk of developing it.

 There have been several clinical studies carried out during the course of these past few years.
-They all report a clear connection between an improved control over one’s blood glucose and certain herbs.
+They all report a clear connection between improved control over one’s blood glucose and certain herbs.
 So is it really a surprise that more and more people are turning towards them when it comes to managing their disease?